flatgreen/flexget-plugins/README.md

 ## dir_size
 Set the dir_size about directory when the entries come from the filesystem input.
+Value in bytes.

 Example: